|

 practice.
 The

-Wikipedia entry describes KM as "process of
+Wikipedia entry describes KM as a collection of

-and information of an organization" and "refers to a
+organization" and "refers to a multi-disciplined

-multi-disciplined approach to achieving organisational
+approach to achieving organisational objectives by

-objectives by making the best use of knowledge."
+making the best use of knowledge."

 One common way to think about managing knowledge is